django-nonrel/mongodb-engine/docs/source/reference/settings.rst

 All of these settings directly mirror PyMongo settings.
-In fact, all Django MongoDB Engine does is lower-casing the names before passing the flags to :class:`~pymongo.Connection`.
-For a list of possible options head over to the `PyMongo documentation on connection options`_.
+In fact, all Django MongoDB Engine does is lower-casing the names before passing the flags to :class:`~pymongo.MongoClient`.
+For a list of possible options head over to the `PyMongo documentation on client options`_.

 .. _operations-setting: